stockseas/polygon-mcp/README.md

 This command will install the MCP server in your current project.
 If you want to install it globally, you can run the command with `-s <scope>` flag.
 See `claude mcp add --help` for more options.

+To start Claude Code, run `claude` in your terminal.
+- If this is your first time using, follow the setup prompts to authenticate

 You can also run `claude mcp add-from-claude-desktop` if the MCP server is installed already for Claude Desktop.